Skip to content

 tcp://IP_ADDRESS:6638

 • Generate and Save Security Keys: !!! danger "Critical Step for New Networks" If you are setting up a new network, you must generate new security keys.
 These keys are essential for securely including devices and for backing up your network.
-1. Scroll down to the Security Keys section.
-2. Click the refresh icon next to each of the four keys (S2_AccessControl, S2_Authenticated, S2_Unauthenticated, and S0_Legacy) to generate new random values.
-3. Copy and save these keys somewhere safe, like a password manager.
-You will need them if you ever have to restore your network.

 • Click Save at the bottom of the page.
 The addon will restart and connect to your Z-Wave PoE Kit.
 You can check the Control Panel to see your Z-Wave stick appear as the controller.